What is dyslipidemia?

 - Elevated blood pressure: Equal to or greater than 135/85 mm Hg, or currently taking medication to reduce BP

 - High blood glucose: Fasting glucose equal to or greater than 100 mg/dL, or currently taking medication to lower glucose levels

 The main goal of treatment is to lower the risk of cardiovascular disease and diabetes.
 This includes quitting smoking and reducing LDL (bad) cholesterol, blood pressure, and glucose to recommended levels.
 Lifestyle changes also help: losing weight, eating a healthy diet with fewer fats and cholesterol, and increasing physical activity (at least 30 minutes of moderate intensity exercise most days of the week).

-Many people with endogenous Cushing syndrome have hyperlipidemia due to long-term exposure to high levels of cortisol.
+Many people with endogenous Cushing syndrome (not caused by medication) have hyperlipidemia due to long-term exposure to high levels of cortisol.
 One reason for this lipid disorder is that cortisol affects where fat is stored, and when cortisol levels remain high, fat accumulates around the waist.